Open Roof Award

 Open Roof Award nomination form (fillable Word document)

-Three congregations were acknowledged for their extra efforts to welcome persons with special needs into their congregations.
-Jonathan Shively, executive director of Congregational Life Ministries, presented the 2014 Open Roof Award to South Waterloo (Iowa) Church of the Brethren, Lone Star Church of the Brethren in Lawrence, Kan., and Clover Creek Church of the Brethren in Martinsburg, Pa.
+Two congregations were acknowledged for their extra efforts to welcome persons with special needs into their congregations.
+Stan Noffsinger, General Secretary, and Jonathan Shively, executive director of Congregational Life Ministries, presented the 2015 Open Roof Award to Cedar Lake Church of the Brethren in Auburn of the Northern Indiana District and Staunton Church of the Brethren of the Shenandoah District.